mauriciofierrom/ruby-training/t1/meta_monkeys/README.md

   end
   ...
 ```

-Now, here things get a turn for the complejo (complex).
-We start using METAPROGRAMMING.

-> Abusing metaprogramming can lead to some nasty results that vary from a
-nightmare of an app design, to actual security vulnerabilities.
-> From the app design part, it can be useful for sharing code but the downsides of using it wrong parallel
-> with inheritance's.
-You must be really sure that the abstraction is the right one, and if not, it is really costly to change the code.
-> From the vulnerabilites side, using `send` & `eval` pose various security issues. `send` allows to execute
-> private methods of objects, as it just bypasses encapsulation. `eval` straight up allows arbitrary execution of code.
-> So, Handle with care :tm:.
-If you're a toddler rubyist, do not use.

 We use the `method_missing` eh... method, to capture all non existing eh... methods in the `Clase` class.
 One thing
 here.
 It is important to always pair `method_missing` with `respond_to_method_missing` in order to curate the